-Indicator Name Indicator Description Indicator Elements 1.0 Commitment and G overnance 1 .1 Awareness and Commitment The company publicly demonstrates its awareness of and commitment to addressing human trafficking and forced labor.
+Indicator Name Indicator Description Indicator Elements 1.0 Commitment and G overnance 1.1 Awareness and Commitment The company publicly demonstrates its awareness of and commitment to addressing human trafficking and forced labor.
 The company: (1) has publicly demonstrated its awareness of and commitment to addressing human trafficking and forced labor.
-1 .2 Supply Chain Standards The company has supply chain standards that require suppliers throughout its supply chain to uphold workers' fundamental rights and freedoms (as articulated in the ILO Declaration on Fundamental Principles and Rights at Work), including the elimination of forced labor.
+1.2 1.2 Supply Chain Standards The company has supply chain standards that require suppliers throughout its supply chain to uphold workers' fundamental rights and freedoms (as articulated in the ILO Declaration on Fundamental Principles and Rights at Work), including the elimination of forced labor.
 The standards have been approved by a senior executive and are easily accessible on the company's website.
 The company's supply chain standard: (1) requires suppliers to uphold workers' fundamental rights and freedoms (those articulated in the ILO Declaration on Fundamental Principles and Rights at Work), including the elimination of forced labor.
 (2) has been approved by a senior executive.
 (3) is easily accessible from the company's website.
 (4) is reviewed and updated regularly.
-1 .3 Management and Accountability The company has established within its managerial structure clear responsibilities and accountability for the implementation of its supply chain policies and standards relevant to human trafficking and forced labor.
+1.3 Management and Accountability The company has established within its managerial structure clear responsibilities and accountability for the implementation of its supply chain policies and standards relevant to human trafficking and forced labor.
 The company: (1) has a committee, team, program or officer responsible for the implementation of its supply chain policies and standards relevant to human trafficking and forced labor.
-1 .4 Training The company has training programs in place to ensure that relevant decision- makers within the company and in its supply chain are aware of risks related to human trafficking and forced labor and are effectively implementing the company's policies and standards.
+1.4 Training The company has training programs in place to ensure that relevant decision-makers within the company and in its supply chain are aware of risks related to human trafficking and forced labor and are effectively implementing the company's policies and standards.
 Training programs include: (1) the training of all relevant decision-makers within the company on risks, policies, and standards related to human trafficking and forced labor.
 (2) the training and capacity building of suppliers on risks, policies, and standards, related to human trafficking and forced labor.

+Indicator Name

+Indicator Description

+Indicator Elements

-Indicator Name Indicator Description Indicator Elements 1.5 Stakeholder Engagement The company engages with relevant stakeholders on human trafficking and forced labor.
+1.5 Stakeholder Engagement

+The company engages with relevant stakeholders on human trafficking and forced labor.
 This includes engagement with trade unions, local NGOs and policy makers in countries in which its suppliers operate, as well as active participation in one or more multi-stakeholder or industry initiatives.

-In the last three years, the company has: (1) engaged with trade unions, local NGOs and/or policy makers in countries in which its suppliers operate on forced labor and human trafficking.
-(2) actively participated in one or more multi- stakeholder or industry initiatives focused on forced labor and human trafficking.
-2 .0 Traceability and Ris k Assessment 2.1 Traceability and Risk Assessment The company has processes to trace its supply chain and to assess forced labor risks associated with specific commodities, regions and/or groups.
-The company: (1) has a process to trace its supply chain.
-(2) conducts forced labor risk or impact assessment(s) focused on specific commodities, regions and/or groups.
-2.2 Transparency The company publicly discloses forced labor risks identified throughout its supply chain, the names and locations of its first-tier suppliers, and some information on suppliers beyond its first tier.
-The company discloses: (1) forced labor risks identified throughout its supply chain.
-(2) the names and locations of its first-tier suppliers.
-(3) some information on suppliers beyond its first-tier suppliers (i.e. name, location, source country).
-3.0 Purchasing Practices
+In the last three years, the company has:

+- (1) engaged with trade unions, local NGOs and/or policy makers in countries in which its suppliers operate on forced labor and human trafficking. - (2) actively participated in one or more multistakeholder or industry initiatives focused on forced labor and human trafficking.

-3.1 Purchasing The company demonstrates awareness of Practices the increased risk of human trafficking and forced labor caused by certain purchasing practices, such as short-term contracts, excessive downward pressure on pricing, and sudden changes of workload, and takes steps to mitigate this risk.
+2.0 Traceability and Risk Assessment

+Traceability 2.1

+The company has processes to trace its supply chain and.
+It publicly discloses the names and locations of its first-tier suppliers, and some information on suppliers beyond its first tier.